John Scott (composer)

-Patrick John O'Hara Scott (born 1930) (also credited as John Scott, Johnny Scott and Patrick John Scott), is an English composer, conductor, and jazz musician.
+Patrick John O'Hara Scott (born November 1, 1930) (also credited as John Scott, Johnny Scott and Patrick John Scott), is an English composer, conductor, and jazz musician.
 He began his career as a pop and jazz arranger and session musician, before becoming well-known for his film and television scores, including collaborations with directors such as Richard Donner, Mike Hodges, Hugh Hudson, Norman Jewison, Irvin Kershner, Ilaiyaraaja, and Norman J. Warren.
 He is also a composer of contemporary classical music.

 Early life

-Scott was born in Bristol, England.
+Scott was born and raised in Bishopston, a suburb of Bristol, England.
 His father, a musician in the Bristol Police Band, gave him his first music lessons.
 At the age of 14, he enrolled in the British Army (in the Royal Artillery Band, Woolwich) as a boy musician to continue his musical studies of the clarinet, harp and saxophone.

 Career

 Beginning in the 1960s, Scott toured with Ted Heath's big band, among others.
-He was hired by EMI to arrange and conduct some of its most popular artists and, during this time, worked with Beatles producer George Martin (playing flute in the band's 1965 recording "You've Got To Hide Your Love Away").
+He was hired by EMI to arrange and conduct some of its most popular artists and, during this time, worked with Beatles producer George Martin, playing flute in the band's 1965 recording "You've Got To Hide Your Love Away".
 Scott also recorded such artists as Tom Jones, Cilla Black, and The Hollies.
 As a musician, he played with the Julian Bream Consort, John Dankworth, Cleo Laine, Yehudi Menuhin, Nelson Riddle and Ravi Shankar.

 Credited as Johnny Scott, and playing flute, he led a jazz quintet, quartet and trio during the 1960s: his three part Study for Jazz Quintet was included on the 1962 compilation album Jazz Tête-à-Tête recorded by Denis Preston.
 He played for Henry Mancini and was principal saxophonist in John Barry's soundtrack to the James Bond film Goldfinger (1964).
 For London Swings (1966), he assembled an impressive line-up of British jazz musicians, including Eddie Blair, Alan Branscombe, Leon Calvert, Duncan Lamont, Don Lusher, Ronnie Ross and others.
 For the quintet record Communication (1967) the lineup includes Scott himself on flute, Duncan Lamont (saxophone), David Snell (harp), Arthur Watts (bass) and Barry Morgan (drums).